dwslab/melt/8_faq.md

 permalink: /faq
 ---

-## Frequently Asked Questions (FAQs)
+# Frequently Asked Questions (FAQs)

-**I have a multiple SEALS packages and I want to use MELT's group evaluation functionalities.
-What is the simplest way to do so?**<br/>
+### I have a multiple SEALS packages and I want to use MELT's group evaluation functionalities.
+What is the simplest way to do so?
 SEALS packages were wrapped for the SEALS platform.
 If the matchers were not developed using MELT or you are not sure whether they were developed with MELT, one option is to create the alignment files by executing the matchers using the SEALS client.
 Afterwards, you can read the alignment files (e.g. method `loadFromFolder` of class